X-ray lasers in biology - techniques

 This meeting brings together leaders in the development of new techniques for the study of molecular structure and interactions in biology using the recently invented hard X-ray laser.
 Topics will include time-resolved protein nanocrystallography, femtosecond wide-angle X-ray diffraction, sample delivery devices, data analysis and diffraction theory, and detector systems.

-Biographies of the organisers and speakers are available below and you can also download a programme (PDF).
+Biographies of the organisers and speakers are available below.
 Recorded audio of the presentations will be available on this page after the event.

 Attending this event

 Participants are also encouraged to attend the related scientific discussion meeting X-ray lasers in biology which immediately precedes this event.